 We have 57 councillors divided into 22 wards.
 All councillors are elected by registered voters in their wards.
 The different ward areas can be found on the 'ward map' in the documents section.
 For more detailed information around your ward please see our community maps section.

-To find out contact details of our councillors please see the councillor search.
+To find out contact details for our councillors please see our councillor search.

 You can use the councillor search tool to find out the following information:

 * If you do not know your ward, then you can find out by entering your postcode into our About My Area tool.